-During the year-ended December 31, 2016, with the financial support of its major shareholders Aterra and Inflection, the Company made significant progress in advancing Mangazeisky mine development.
-Among its many accomplishments during 2016, the Company secured project financing, significantly improved the quality of its resources and reserves and delivered an improved and robust NI 43-101 feasibility study.
 Early in 2017, the Company along with its major shareholders made the decision to reschedule the commissioning and subsequent production for the project by several months, due to the early onslaught of winter hampering the summer road delivery and to allow the Company to complete all outstanding permitting for the project.
-To that end, the Company's major shareholders, Aterra and Inflection, agreed to increase the Facilities Agreement by an additional US\$15 million giving the Company financial flexibility needed to reach production in late 2017.
 The Company's priorities and initiatives for the remainder of 2017 are as follows:

-- Monitor construction and development timeline to ensure start of commissioning by June 2017; - Completion of Russian detailed engineering, planning, construction and subsequent permitting approvals to ensure deliveries of cyanide in late 2017; - Conclusion of the 2017 winter road management for necessary equipment deliveries to site; - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting; - Development and implementation of updated exploration plans for 2017, identifying which existing and new targets can be best developed in the most economical ways possible with the objective of further expanding mineral resources; and - Continue with corporate and financial re-structuring to ensure most efficient and economical structures for the future.
+- Completion of Russian detailed engineering, planning, construction and subsequent permitting approvals to ensure deliveries of cyanide in late 2017; - Completion of construction works and full hot commissioning on waste rock in preparation for ore when cyanide is available. - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting; and - Development and implementation of updated exploration plans for 2017, identifying which existing and new targets can be best developed in the most economical ways possible with the objective of further expanding mineral resources.